andrecastrosousa/casino/README.md

 - Start the client application on multiple devices or within multiple instances to simulate concurrent gameplay.

-- Connect the clients to the server and follow the on-screen instructions to join a room and select a mini-game.
+- Connect the clients to the server and follow the on-screen instructions to join a waitingRoom and select a mini-game.

 - Enjoy playing the exciting mini-games at the MindSwap Academy Casino!